4KMong/D2RTooltipEditor/README.md

 The vanilla-font preview in the Unicode Input window is intended as a reference for how a code point behaves with the built-in vanilla font set.
 A missing glyph is not automatically replaced with a community font.

+## Close Button and System Tray

+By default, clicking the window **Close (X)** button minimizes TooltipEditor to the Windows system tray instead of fully exiting the program.

+If you prefer the Close button to exit the application normally, disable the system-tray behavior in **Preferences**.

 ## Practical Usage Notes

 ### 1. Opening and saving `.txt` files